exercism/javascript/exercises/concept/elyses-looping-enchantments/.meta/design.md

 ## Out of Scope

-The following topics are out of scope because they are covered by another concept exercise.
+The following topics are out of scope because they will be covered by other concept exercise.

 - Methods for array transformation or other analysis then just going through the array
-- `Set`
+- Sets
 - [Iterators][mdn-iterators] in general

 ## Concepts